Our Team

 Board Chairperson

-Dr. Hudson C. Laizer is a Lecturer at the Nelson Mandela African Institution of Science and Technology (NM-AIST) in the School of Life Sciences and Bioengineering.
+Dr. Hudson Laizer is a Lecturer in the School of Life Sciences and Bioengineering at the Nelson Mandela African Institution of Science and Technology (NM-AIST).
 From 2021 to 2024, he served as Head of the Department of Natural Sciences at Mbeya University of Science and Technology (MUST).
-Dr. Laizer has a rich background in research, having collaborated on projects with leading institutions such as Savannas Forever Tanzania (SFTZ), the University of Minnesota (UoM), the African Wildlife Foundation (AWF), and University College London (UCL) where he was the team leader and researcher in projects including the Whole Village Project, Tarangire Lion Research and Poverty and Ecosystem Services Impacts of Wildlife Management Areas (PIMA) Project.
+Dr. Laizer has extensive experience in research and project leadership, having collaborated with institutions such as Savannas Forever Tanzania, the University of Minnesota, the African Wildlife Foundation and University College London.
+Across these collaborations, he contributed as a team leader and researcher to projects including the Whole Village Project, the Tarangire Lion Research Project and the Poverty and Ecosystem Services Impacts of Wildlife Management Areas Project.

 Mr. Maximilian Tarimo